Student budgeting 101: Saving for your post-secondary school year

 Rising tuition rates are making all the headlines when it comes to the cost of attending university in Canada.
 But for today’s Canadian students and their families, budgeting for tuition alone is just your first step.
-By planning ahead and saving for expected and unexpected costs, you can have a smoother journey toward a debt-free education.
+By following our student budgeting tips and planning ahead and saving for expected and unexpected costs, you can have a smoother journey toward a debt-free education.

 Consider these six key expenses that every student will face during their post-secondary year:

 In 2017/2018, the average tuition for full-time undergraduate programs across Canada was $6,571.
 That number doesn’t take into account the additional compulsory fees that almost every student across Canada sees tacked onto their university bill at the beginning of a school year.